rolandtoth/AdminOnSteroids/README.md

+###LoadCollapsedModuleInfos

+*Load module info fields collapsed*

+When entering a module page in the admin the info field may occupy much of the screen.
+Checking this tweak will load them collapsed so more of their configuration fields will be visible.

 ###LongClickDuration

 *Custom long-click action duration*

 Long-clicking on Edit or View links on the Page tree opens a modal to edit/view the page.
 The default value is 600 milliseconds which you can modify here.
 Note that you can add only greater value than the default.

 ###AdminTweaks